Finance & Administrative Services

 E-mail the Finance & Administrative Services Department

-Matt Burton, Finance & Administrative Services Director/City Treasurer
+Matt Burton, Director of Finance & Administrative Services Director/City Treasurer

 The City of Cypress Finance and Administrative Services Department has oversight for: financial accounting, payroll, fixed assets, departmental budgets, issuing business licenses, maintaining personnel data, information systems, accounts payable and investments.
 The department consists of three divisions: Finance, Human Resources and Information Systems.

 Finance Division: The Finance division is responsible for the following: general accounting, treasury management, payroll, accounts payable, purchasing, revenue collection and business licensing.
 Finance is also responsible for the preparation of the City's budget and financial statements.
 The overall goal of this division is to provide the citizens and employees of Cypress with reliable information and quality customer service.
 The division also oversees and monitors the internal control environment of the City, a major goal of which is to ensure that appropriate safeguards are in place to protect City assets.